RanjitPatil/Malicious-Document-Analysis/README.md

 - Below is the only analysis of the olevba tool, you can check attached vba script extracted by olevba tool.

+- Check the below output, olevba shows the suspicious keywords from the file and there descripation.

 ```
 -------------------------------------------------------------------------------
 VBA MACRO UserForm1.frm